Skip to main content

 1. Coursework

-Each candidate must complete a total of 30 credit hours of coursework including the following 4 core courses:
+Each candidate must complete a total of 30 credit hours of coursework including the following 4 core courses: (Mandatory enrollment/completion of UH core, no exceptions)

 • CHEE 6331: Mathematical Methods in Chemical Engineering I